ritza-co/handbook/docs/roles/part-time-editor.md

 ## How to apply

-Email your CV and rates to editor-at-ritza-dot-co with the subject PART TIME EDITOR.
-Include the word 'unicorn' somewhere in the body of the email so that we know you read this, that you pay attention to detail, and that you aren't a bot.
+Fill out this [Google Form](https://forms.gle/nuXSRkFNVFnFsx3CA).
+Include the word 'unicorn' in the second-last field so that we know you read this, that you pay attention to detail, and that you aren't a bot.
+Email editor-at-ritza-dot-co with any questions.